 We have derived, and believe that we will continue to derive, all of our revenues and cash flow from a limited number of customers.
 For the year ended December 31, 2007, BP Shipping Limited and Morgan Stanley Capital Group Inc. accounted for 58% and 24% of our revenues, respectively.
-For the year ended December 31, 2006, they accounted for 42% and 18% of the revenues of our predecessor, respectively, and Canterbury Tankers Inc., the charterer for the M/T Artistofanis, each represented 20% of the revenues of our predecessor.
+For the year ended December 31, 2006, they accounted for 42% and 18% of the revenues of our predecessor, respectively, and Canterbury Tankers Inc., the charterer for the M/T Attikos, and Shell International Trading & Shipping Company Ltd., the charterer for the M/T Aristofanis, each represented 20% of the revenues of our predecessor.
 In January, June and August 2008 we took delivery of three newbuildings chartered to subsidiaries of Overseas Shipholding Group Inc. In April 2008, we took delivery of the M/T Aristofanis, which is chartered to Shell International Trading & Shipping Company Ltd., increasing the number of our customers for 2008 to five.
 We could lose a customer or the benefits of a charter if:

-• the customer fails to make charter payments because of its financial inability, disagreements with us or otherwise;
+the customer fails to make charter payments because of its financial inability, disagreements with us or otherwise;